azral1962/min-book/docs/manual.typ

 ```

 Additionally, a `numbering-style` argument can be set to override these default
-numberings above.
+numbering above.

 = Additional Features

-As said before, this package does not introduce any new sintax nor commands to
+As said before, this package does not introduce any new syntax nor commands to
 write a complete book.
 But, well... it does offers some additional commands.
 These are completely optional and are available only by explicit import,
 separate from the `book` main function: